Digital Production Services (DPS)

 Celebrating 100 years of IFAS and the Smith-Lever ActVisit the Florida Agriculture and Rural Life Collection for more.

-The Haiti SunA collaborative project with the Duke University Archives, the DLC is scanning a run of the of the Haiti Sun from 1950-1962.
+The Haiti SunA collaborative project with the Duke University Archives, the DPS is scanning a run of the of the Haiti Sun from 1950-1962.

 Ramón Figueroa Mexican & Cuban Film Poster Collection

 Drew Field EchoesDescription: Newspaper published at the Drew Field Air Force Base in Tampa, Florida.

 Collection: Florida Digital Newspaper Library

 Antique Maps, Historic Sanborn Maps, and Aerial Photography